 How to Raise a Reader at Age Six

-Your child can learn about the scientific method and the words "ANALYZE" and "THEORY" in this clip of Truman's imaginative daydream.
+Your child can learn about spelling the word "CAVE" with a silent "E" and the letter "C" in this clip with Princess Presto.

 Raise a Reader with Super Why